pradeepe/sonar-nodejs-example/README.md

-# Sonarqube Example with NodeJS test
+# Sonarqube Example with NodeJS

 Here you will find an example of project configured to be analyzed with SonarQube